ARM-software/SCP-firmware/doc/cmake_readme.md

   option should be enabled/disabled by the use of a platform specific setting like `SCP_ENABLE_SCMI_PERF_FAST_CHANNELS`.

+- `SCP_TARGET_EXCLUDE_SCMI_PERF_PROTOCOL_OPS`: Allow conditional inclusion of
+  SCMI Performance commands operations.
+This allows platforms to include only the core Perf and FastChannels without the commands ops (for ACPI-based systems).

 It can also be used to provide some platform specific settings. e.g. For ARM Juno platform.
 See below